Fire and rescue services

 HIV/AIDS is a risk.
 Take precautions if you engage in activities that expose you to the virus.

-Waterborne, foodborne, parasitic and other infectious diseases are common, including:
+Common waterborne, foodborne, parasitic and other infectious diseases, including:

 Serious outbreaks can occur.